formsandflows/PACo/Components/PACo_DetailsList_A.md

 ![image](https://user-images.githubusercontent.com/35654198/235978809-ca5d0c95-df32-4ea2-b304-88520dbdd83f.png)

 This is a responsive canvas component.
-A horizontal scroll appears when the width of the details list is greater than the width of the screen.
+A horizontal scroll appears when the width of the details list is greater than the available width on the screen.

+When the canvas component instance is reset, the checkbox in the header and of detail list items are reset.

 You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.